-Considerations for cremation

-1. Choice of crematorium

-If cremation is your preferred option, a very likely consideration will be your baby's ashes.
+Considerations for cremation 1.
+Choice of crematorium If cremation is your preferred option a very likely consideration will be your baby's ashes.
 Ashes include everything remaining after the cremation process; your baby, their coffin and any clothing or keepsakes that were placed with your baby before cremation.
 Ashes can be significant: you can keep them close to you, bury or scatter them at any time, now or in the future - there are options and you can have the space and time to consider what is right for your family.
 For babies, the quantities can be very small.
 In very unusual circumstances, no ash can be returned.
 For pre-term babies under 24 weeks, where the hospital arranges a shared cremation on your behalf, no ashes will be returned.

-In Scotland, there are no cremation fees from a Council crematoria for registered children under the age of 18.
-Also some private crematoria do not charge for services for under 18s.
+Some private crematoria do not charge for services for under 18s.
 Your funeral director will guide you when it comes to choosing the most suitable crematorium depending on the number of people attending, location and technical facilities you might need for sound or weblinks.

-2. Choice of coffin or casket

-Having to choose a coffin for your baby just doesn't seem right.
+2. Choice of coffin or casket Having to choose a coffin for your baby just doesn't seem right.
 We understand this is often a very hard decision so, alongside traditional white wood coffin, we offer alternatives such as wool, willow or wicker and these can come in grey, gold and cream.
 We can also provide coffins that can feature personal designs, characters or family photographs.
 A small plate with your baby's name will be attached.
 You will be asked to choose a preferred outfit, perhaps a favourite colour.
 And we will advise what can be laid with your baby in the coffin.

-3. Collecting Ashes

-Typically, ashes are returned to us 2-3 days after the funeral.
+3. Collecting Ashes Typically, ashes are returned to us 2-3 days after the funeral.
 However, you can take as long as you need to decide what you want to do with them.
 Once you're ready, you can collect them from us, ask us to deliver them to you or ask for them to be scattered at the crematorium Garden of Rest.
 When considering the final resting place for ashes, there are a number of options.
 Storage of ashes can be in any receptacle you choose whether this is something you provide or something which we can offer.
 Options range from traditional urns and caskets to small boxes, bottles or even jewellery.
 We can also provide scatter tubes in a variety of different styles and designs for scattering ashes in a place of personal significance.
 The ashes' final resting place can provide a meaningful focus for you in years to come.
 This has the advantage of a specific and permanent place of memorial to visit or lay flowers over the coming years.

-Considerations for burial

-1. Choice of resting place

-If burial is your preferred option you'll need to decide whether there is an existing family grave that is right for your baby, or whether to consider a new lair which other family members can use in time.
+Considerations for burial 1.
+Choice of resting place If burial is your preferred option you'll need to decide whether there is an existing family grave that is right for your baby, or whether to consider a new grave which other family members can use in time.
 For new graves, the main decision is which cemetery to choose: a church, council or privately owned cemetery or a woodland burial site.
-In Scotland, there are no burial fees applicable in Council cemeteries for registered children under the age of 18.
 Some private cemeteries do not charge for fees related to under 18s.

-2. Order of events

-Most people choose a service first followed by interment but you are free to organise the events in whichever way you prefer.
+2. Order of events Most people choose a service first followed by interment but you are free to organise the events in whichever way you prefer.
 It's also up to you who you invite at each stage and how public or private you wish to make the day.